jmuehlig/perf-cpp/docs/counters.md

 ```

 > [!IMPORTANT]
-> Keep your `CounterDefinition` instance alive throughout your measurement session.
+> Keep your `CounterDefinition` instance alive throughout the measurement session.
-> Event names are stored only in this instance — destroying it prematurely will cause issues when retrieving results.
+> `EventCounter` and `Sampler` only hold a reference to it; destroying the definition while a counter or sampler still uses it leads to undefined behavior.

 > [!NOTE]
 > A custom `CounterDefinition` inherits all events from the global defaults.
-> If you `add()` an event under the same PMU and name as a built-in event, your definition takes priority — child definitions override parents.
+> If you `add()` an event under the same PMU and name as a built-in event, your definition takes priority: child definitions override their parents.
 > This lets you replace a built-in event's configuration without touching anything else.

 ---